nubenetes/confluence6-atlassian/README.md

 - etc

 ## Files in this repo
-* **confluence6-docker-build.Jenkinsfile**: Declarative Jenkinsfile for building and uploading the image to **Openshift-DEV, Dockerhub and Openshift-PROD**.
+* confluence6-docker-build.Jenkinsfile: Declarative Jenkinsfile for building and uploading the image to Openshift-DEV, Dockerhub and Openshift-PROD.
+Tip: A Docker Plugin for Jenkins can easily replace this Jenkinsfile.
+* Dockerfile
+* entrypoint.sh
+* jmxContext.xml : When enabled JMX is disabled (currently not used)

 ## Configuration
 ### Jenkins Slave Requirements